rackerlabs/technical-blog/content/blog/2020/2020-10-08-use-an-anyconnect-certificate-and-otp-based-authentication/index.md

 for an existing AnyConnect&reg; environment:

 - Check and synch the time
-- Activate & configure local CA server
+- Activate and configure local CA server
 - Create user accounts for all users eligible to obtain an identity certificate from ASA
 - Create a tunnel group that uses certificate-based authentication
 - Change the VPN authentication to the certificate
 - Create a map certificate to the connection profile

-### Verify certificate-bases authentication
+### Set up certificate-based authentication

 Perform the following steps to verify certificate-based authentication for AnyConnect remote access VPN: